 - Provide adequate sunlight: Basil needs at least 6-8 hours of sunlight each day to thrive.
 Place the glass near a sunny window or use artificial grow lights if natural light is limited.

-- Maintain proper temperature: Basil prefers temperatures between 60-75°F (15-24°C).
+- Maintain proper temperature: Basil prefers water temperatures between 60-75°F (15-24°C).
 Avoid placing the glass in areas that are too cold or too hot, as extreme temperatures can hinder growth.

 - Prune regularly: Pinch off any spent flowers or yellowing leaves to stimulate new growth and maintain overall plant health.